Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 }
 ```

-Now that all the values are integers, it is easy to iterate over the `planet_dict` and perform calculations.
+Now that all the values are *integers*, it is easy to iterate over the `planet_dict` and perform calculations.
 For instance, we may want to calculate the average distance or the max distance.
-Iterating over the data and processing the data in a uniform fashion is one benefits of a homogenous dictionary.
+Iterating over the data and processing the data in a uniform fashion is one benefits of *homogenous* dictionaries.

 ## Practice Problems